shijiale0609/shijiale0609.github.io/README.md

 ##### This is the  Jiale Blog.
 I would talk about my research, life, and thinking on my blog.

 #### [View Live Jiale Blog &rarr;](https://shijiale0609.github.io)

+## It has not been completed.
+I am still working on it.
+I fork from [Hux](https://github.com/Huxpro/huxpro.github.io).
+That is a very good template.